Affordable Housing FAQs

-Can you rent the units to anyone you choose?
+Can you rent the homes to anyone you choose?

-No, the units can only be rented to families or individuals who qualify under the income guidelines.
+No, homes developed through the Low Income Housing Tax Credit (LIHTC) program can only be rented to families or individuals who qualify under the income guidelines.
 This is a program to serve tenants with incomes below 60 percent of area median income (AMI).